Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment

-The following approximations and modifications are provided to convert this intractable problem into an \gls{MILP}, which is solvable in a timely manner.
+The following approximations and modifications are provided to convert this intractable problem into a \gls{MILP}.
 Doing so enables us to use \gls{MILP} techniques that are fairly fast and already developed.
-Bernstein approximation is used to fit the load curve and forecasted wind generation.
+The Bernstein approximation is used to fit the load curve and forecasted wind generation.
 In this method, all continuous curves are divided into one-hour intervals ($[t,t+1]$) and each interval is approximated by a Bernstein polynomial of order three.
 Higher-order polynomials can be used if more accuracy is needed.
 The output will be the optimized continuous-time generation of units, also represented by Bernstein polynomials of order 3.
 Thus the optimization variables are the Bernstein coefficients of the power output of the units.
 Ramping schedule of units is defined as the differentiation of generation.
 According to \cref{eq:ber_def}, if the generation is of order 3, ramping will be presented by Bernstein polynomials of order 2.
 It's assumed that the binary variables can only change value at the beginning of an hour, so they are not defined as Bernstein polynomials.
 That follows the traditional way of committing the units.

 Different parts of \cref{eq:obj,eq:bi1,eq:bi2,eq:up_time,eq:down_time,eq:min_gen,eq:max_gen,eq:down_ramp,eq:up_ramp,eq:power_balance} are reformulated as follows to achieve a formulation that is representable as \gls{MILP}.
 In this formulation, the \gls{SU} and \gls{SD} power trajectories are also considered.
-The simplifying assumptions in this paper regarding the \gls{SU} and \gls{SD} trajectories are: 1) The duration of the \gls{SU} process and the \gls{SD} process, i.e., the duration that commitment status of the unit is zero, but the unit is synchronized with the system and is able to deliver power, is assumed to be $SU^T_i$ and $SD^T_i$, respectively.
-2) At the end (beginning) of the \gls{SU} (\gls{SD}) process, the unit is on its minimum output power.
-Note that the other assumption in \cite{morales2013mip, morales2012tight, gentile2017tight, morales2017hidden}, which is a linear increase of the power during \gls{SU} and \gls{SD} process is not needed here, as the Bernstein polynomials will describe the ramping.
+The simplifying assumptions in this paper regarding the \gls{SU} and \gls{SD} trajectories are: 1) the duration of the \gls{SU} process and the \gls{SD} process is assumed to be $\text{SU}^T_i$ and $\text{SD}^T_i$, respectively and 2) the unit is at its minimum output power at the end (beginning) of the \gls{SU} (\gls{SD}) process.
+Note that the other assumption in \cite{morales2013mip, morales2012tight, gentile2017tight, morales2017hidden} regarding a linear variation of the power in time during \gls{SU} and \gls{SD} process is not needed here, as the Bernstein polynomials will describe the ramping.